 A simple substitution rule, generating tilings which don’t possess flc.
-This fractally shaped tiles make it volume hierarchic.
-Despite the fractal apperance, the dimension of the boundary of the prototile is one almost everywhere.
+The fractally shaped tiles make it a selfsimilar-substitution.
+Despite the fractal apperance, the dimension of the boundary of the prototile is one almost everywhere: the boundary of the tile consists of lines almost everywhere (plus accumulation points).
+Unlike the Koch curve, for instance, or the fractal Dart and Kite prototiles, here the entire length of the boundary is finite.
 For more details, see Kenyon non-FLC.

 Rep Tiles Self Similar Substitution